Healthy eating is important at any age, but did you know that older adults have different nutrition requirements than they do in mid-life?

-As we age, the types and amounts of vitamins, minerals and nutrients our body requires to maintain a healthy lifestyle change.
+As we age, our nutrition needs change.
 For older adults, that means adapting dietary choices to meet these changes.
-Most seniors require more vitamin D, vitamin B12, calcium and iron, but fewer overall calories.
+Most seniors require more vitamin D, vitamin B12, calcium, and iron, but fewer overall calories.

-• Planning meals ahead of time
+- Plan meals ahead of time

-• Creating a shopping list
+- Create a shopping list

-• Understanding how to read food labels
+- Understand how to read food labels

 If you are on a special diet, ask your physician for daily guidelines to follow.
-One hint is to be sure to check the store’s weekly specials before you begin mapping out your menus.
+Check the store’s weekly specials before you begin mapping out your menus.
 You can save money if you plan your menus around what deals are available that week.

 Once you have a full week of menus planned, use them to create your shopping list.
-Don’t forget to check your stock for the staples you need for each recipe (flour, olive oil, seasonings, spices, etc.).
+Don’t forget to check your pantry for the staples you need for each recipe (flour, olive oil, seasonings, spices, etc.).

 Here are a few tips to help you maximize your weekly grocery shopping trip: